bemin-shaker/SWAPI/README.md

 ## Description

 Using the API at swapi.dev, this application displays a paginated list of Star Wars characters.
-Clicking on a character provides a list of vehicles that they are associated with.
+Clicking on a character provides a list of vehicles they are associated with.

 ## Getting Started